chef/knife-windows/README.md

 This option should be used carefully since disabling the verification of the remote system's certificate can subject knife commands to spoofing attacks.

+##### Connecting securely to self-signed certs
+If you generate a self-signed cert, it is likely that the fqdn / ip do not match.
+In order to securely connect you must use the fingerprint which can be extracted from a listening server via the openssl s_client:

+    openssl s_client -showcerts -connect $IP:5986 < /dev/null 2>/dev/null | \
+						openssl x509 -sha1 -fingerprint -noout | sed -e 's/^.*=//;s/://g'
+						89255929FB4B5E1BFABF7E7F01AFAFC5E7003C3F

+The fingerprint can then be supplied to ```--ssl-peer-fingerprint``` and instead of using a certificate chain and comparing the CommonName, it will only verify that the fingerprint matches:

+    knife winrm --ssl-peer-fingerprint 89255929FB4B5E1BFABF7E7F01AFAFC5E7003C3F \
+		      -m $IP -x Administrator -P $PASSWD-t ssl --winrm-port 5986 hostname 10.113.4.54 ip-0A710436

 ## WinRM authentication